UMBThesisLaTeX/LaTeX/README.md

 Send an email to umbthesislatex@gmail.com .

-Please note that there are two periods when I am unlikely to be available to help with this class and template: roughly Dec 15-Jan 15, and the month of August.
+Please note that there are two periods when I am unlikely to be available to help: roughly, Dec 15-Jan 15 and the month of August.